strangerstudios/pmpro-lock-membership-level/readme.txt

 1. To view a list of all locked members, navigate to Memberships > Locked Members in the WordPress admin.

 Note that a locked member will still "expire" if there is an expiration date set on their membership account.
 The member will change to "no level" or a downgrade level you have specified via custom code upon expiration.

+== How to Lock a Membership Level for a Specific Term ==
+1. Edit the membership level on the Memberships > Membership Levels > Edit Membership Level page.
+1. Under "Lock Membership Level Settings", check the box to lock the membership level.
+1. The level can be set to unlock "Never" or after a specified time period (X days, weeks, months, or years).

+== How to View Locked Members ==
+1. Navigate to the Memberships > Members List page in the WordPress admin.
+1. Select "Locked" from the "Show" dropdown.

 == Frequently Asked Questions ==